Saudi crown prince vows to bring Khashoggi killers to justice

 “Prime Minister Saad is staying in the kingdom for two days so I hope you don’t spread rumours that he was kidnapped,” Prince Mohammed, who is also known as MbS, said.

 Hariri, who has Saudi citizenship, was summoned to Riyadh a year ago, briefly detained and compelled to resign as prime minister in a speech read out on television from Saudi until France intervened to free him.
-Hariri was verbally humiliated and beaten, according to eight Saudi, Arab and Western diplomatic sources.

-The Saudi central bank governor sought to reassure foreign banks that withdrew from the conference that they would not be penalised and may apply for licenses to operate in the country, the Middle East’s largest economy.
+The Saudi central bank governor tried to reassure foreign banks that withdrew from the conference that they would not be penalised and may apply for licences to operate in the country, the Middle East’s largest economy.

-So far there have been no mega announcements at the conference, in stark contrast to last year’s event that announced plans to build a $500 billion mega-city.

 During the panel MbS touted Saudi Arabia’s success in its efforts to transform its oil-dependent economy and make the deeply conservative kingdom a more tolerant society.